xragua/xraybinaryorbit/paper/paper.md

 ## Accretion Luminosity and Ionization Parameter:

 Accretion is the process by which gravitational potential energy is extracted from material accreting onto a gravitating body.
 This phenomenon serves as the primary power source in various types of close binary systems and is also believed to fuel active galactic nuclei and quasars.
-When considering a flux of matter with an accretion rate \( $$\dot{M}$$ \), the resulting luminosity (assuming all mechanical energy is radiated) is defined as the accretion luminosity:
+When considering a flux of matter with an accretion rate $\dot{M}$ , the resulting luminosity (assuming all mechanical energy is radiated) is defined as the accretion luminosity:

 $$ L_{ac} = \frac{GM \dot{M}}{R} $$